zpeters/stocks-live-project/README.md

 - **OK** Calculate a simple moving average over the entire series.
 Here is the recommended function interface: fn n_window_sma(n: usize, series: &[f64]) -> Option<Vec<`f64`>>, where the series parameter is a std::slice with one value per day.
  - **OK**  fsUsing the function interface fn price_diff(series: &[f64]) -> Option<(f64, f64)>, return two price differences: one as a percentage of the starting price, one as an absolute difference between the first and the last price of the period.

-5. The company’s data pipeline expects a CSV file for input, so you decide to print the results in that format to stdout:
+5. *OK* The company’s data pipeline expects a CSV file for input, so you decide to print the results in that format to stdout:
         Display numbers (the min/max prices, change, and 30-day-average) with at most two decimal places Use stderr to communicate any errors
         The following columns are important to the company: